 - Shock is an emergency.
 Establish IV or intra-osseous access.
-Take bloods (FBC, U&E, creatinine, calcium, glucose, blood cultures, arterial gas).
-Give a bolus of 20 ml per kg of 0.9% NaCl or 5% Albumin, and repeat as needed.
+Take bloods (FBC, U&E, creatinine, calcium, glucose, blood cultures, venous gas).
+Give a bolus of 20 ml per kg of 0.9% sodium chloride or 5% albumin, and repeat as needed.

 - If the child does not respond well, treat as septicaemia, insert a urinary catheter and contact PICU.
 Notify your consultant.
 Lumbar puncture may be dangerous and should be deferred.

-- If there is a good response to bolus therapy, change to 0.45% NaCl and 2.5% Dextrose at maintenance rates while awaiting blood results.
+- If there is a good response to bolus therapy, change to 0.9% sodium chloride and 5% glucose at maintenance rates while awaiting blood results.